 Make an effort to spend a certain amount of time every day focusing on something productive without constantly checking your phone.

-This concludes my list of cell phone etiquette tips, practice these tips as much as you can and they will become like second nature to you.
+Practice these tips as much as you can and they will become like second nature to you.

 Now you know some great cell phone etiquette tips that you can use in your everyday life.